decatorevista/storytelling/international.md

 Price
 {: .title}

-A single room with private bathroom is 20 euros per night.
+A single room with private bathroom is *20 euros per night*.
 {: .desc}

 * * *